-When it comes to picking an ideal holiday destination, many say that the Canary Islands have it all.
-For one, Holiday Extras' customers absolutely love the Canary Islands, and are among the most popular holiday destinations every year.
+When it comes to picking an ideal holiday destination, the Canary Islands have pretty much all bases covered.
+Holiday Extras customers absolutely love them, and they are among the most popular holiday destinations every year.

 With glorious weather, dramatic landscapes, beautiful beaches and plenty to do, it's easy to see why this cluster of volcanic islands off the coast of northwest Africa make for a perfect escape.

-If you find yourself asking which Canary island is best for couples, where the best beaches are, or that you just want to travel better, read on!
+If you find yourself asking which island is best for couples, where the best beaches are, or which one to take the family to, read on for all the answers…

 - Spiny Globefish

 - Puffer Fish

 Scuba diving in El Hierro appeals in no small part due to the vast volcanic tunnels, underwater caves and black coral reefs.
 At La Restinga, on the very south of the island, is Mar de las Calmas Marine Reserve, a popular launch point for dives.
 La Restinga also happens to be the southernmost Spanish town in the world.

 Measuring just 30km end to end, El Hierro is the least populated of the Canary Islands, with just over 11,000 people living there.
 Despite its size though, just like the other Canary Islands, parts of El Hierro are considered a Biosphere Reserve of Europe.